 Younger drivers tend to cost more to insure given they don’t have as much experience driving yet.

 Adding someone to your insurance policy will impact your premium.
 But, you may be eligible for other discounts now.
-Here are some insurance discounts to ask your insurer about.
+Here are some auto insurance discounts to ask your insurer about.

 Student drivers - Teenagers may qualify for discounts by maintaining good grades in school or by taking a defensive driver safety course.